Choru5/Person-Detection-by-Webcam/README.md

  - Open anaconda as administrator and cd to the directory of the persondetector.py script in this repository.
  - Run the command ``` conda activate pytorch-gpu ``` to start up the virtual environment
- - Run the command ``` python pythondetector.py ``` to start the program, make sure you have DroidCam Client open and are connected to your phones DroidCam via Wi-Fi or USB
+ - Run the command ``` python pythondetector.py ``` to start the program, make sure you have DroidCam Client open and are connected to your phones DroidCam via Wi-Fi or USB (if using a webcam ignore this)